 Carbon Dioxide Therapy

-At Botaniqua we inject small doses of carbon dioxide into the skin improving the capillary network of the skin tissue helping to increase blood circulation and the formation of collagen in the skin cells which in turn increase the thickness of the skin.
+Small doses of carbon dioxide improve the capillary network of the skin tissue stimulating blood circulation flow and the formation of collagen in the skin cells improving thickness of the skin.

-Carboxytherapy forces the human heart to pump more oxygen through the blood vessels to nullify the presence of carbon dioxide, as a consequence of increased levels of oxygen in the blood stream the worn out cells of the skin are replaced and become rejuvenated.
+Carboxytherapy stimulates human heart to pump more oxygen through the blood vessels to reduce the presence of carbon dioxide.
+This process increases the levels of oxygen in the blood stream.
+The worn-out cells of the skin are replaced with new ones.
+The skin rejuvenation takes place.

 The frequency of treatment is dependent on the patient’s skin condition.
-A minimum recommended treatment for effective, visible results is six 30-minute sessions twice a week.
+We recommend a free consultation to discuss it in more detail.

 Ready to find out more?